 Digital signage advertising uses a similar strategy as broadcast TV.
-It’s important to maintain a good ad to information ratio otherwise you run risk of losing your audience’s attention.
+It’s important to maintain a good ad-to-information ratio otherwise you run the risk of losing your audience’s attention.
 Digital signage advertising should behave like what you see on live TV.

 You see short series of ads weaved into the TV broadcast so viewers are exposed to multiple ads as they enjoy their favorite show.
 Applying the same technique using your digital signage content management software will result in similar benefits.

 Insert a few short ads or promotions in your daily programming and if possible, rotate or randomize your content to make it less repetitive.
 This will keep your programming more engaging and produce a more enjoyable viewing experience.

 Leverage the “smart” or AI-enhanced features available in your digital signage content management software to save time and create better programming.
 For example, use content playback rules to display content based on live events and environmental data.

 Computer vision-enhanced digital signage can alter the content shown on the screen based on the demographic profile of the person who’s looking.

 Here’s how you can use these technologies to your advantage: